Safety Tips For Working In Heights

-Fall protection safety is a major concern for all types of tradesperson working in height.
+Fall protection safety is a major concern for all types of tradesperson working in heights, do in this blog we will be sharing some safety tips that can be useful when working in high areas.
 The safety of your employees is of the utmost importance when working at a high altitude.
 With that in mind, here are some of the best safety guidelines for those who work in heights.

 The term “working in height” refers to a trade work situation where the risk of falling is present.
 Workplaces in general industry with a height of four feet or more are considered to be this height by OSHA.
 Specific trade work has different requirements for workers’ safety when working at heights.
 For the most part, this means working on roofs or elevated platforms, but it can also mean using ladders or tall stepladders.
 So, working at a high altitude requires an emphasis on safety.